ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ##### allow-blocked-ranges

-If present, this attribute prevents the user from selecting a range with a blocked date.
+If present, this attribute allows the user to select a range containing blocked date(s).
 By default, this attribute is not present.

 ##### src